aarboleda1/twitter-markov-chain-generator/README.md

 - Express

 ## Todo
-- [ x ] Authenticate into Twitter
+- [x] Authenticate into Twitter
-- [ x ] Generate chain must be generated based on the tweets of any Twitter user.
+- [x] Generate chain must be generated based on the tweets of any Twitter user.
-- [ x ] Search any twitter user and generate a markov chain based on the users tweets
+- [x] Search any twitter user and generate a markov chain based on the users tweets

 ## License
 The content of this repository is licensed under a MIT license.